react-native-community/RNNewArchitectureApp/README.md

 ```
 </details>

-The following screenshow shows what view hierarchy is painted without flattening.
+The following screenshot show what view hierarchy is painted without flattening.
 All views have red border to
 make "Layout-Only" components visible.

 ![Item](./images/row-baseline.png)